Many firms still 'breaking gender pay law'

 Gender pay: Hundreds of firms face action over non-disclosure

-Hundreds of companies face legal action after failing to meet an extended deadline to report their gender pay, Britain's equality watchdog said.
+Hundreds of companies face legal action after failing to meet an extended deadline to report their gender pay gap, Britain's equality watchdog said.

 Companies with more than 250 staff must now publish the details on their own websites and on a government site.

-Many published details only after the Equality and Human Rights Commission began enforcement action last month.
+Many did this only after the Equality and Human Rights Commission began enforcement action last month.

 EHRC head Rebecca Hilsenrath said there would be "zero tolerance" of firms that failed to comply.

-Ms Hilsenrath said in a statement: "Last month, we contacted almost 1,500 businesses to commence enforcement proceedings and as a result the number of employers facing investigation is now under 500."
+Ms Hilsenrath said: "Last month, we contacted almost 1,500 businesses to commence enforcement proceedings and as a result the number of employers facing investigation is now under 500."

 "Breach of these regulations is breaking the law and we've always been clear we will enforce with zero tolerance."

-The Commission did not give an exact figure of the number of companies it was still chasing.
+The Commission did not give an exact figure for the number of companies it was still chasing.

 About 11,000 employers had published their pay details by the extended deadline, which expired on Monday.

-The new disclosure law, introduced last year, requires firms and charities with 250-plus staff - covering almost half the population - to report their gender pay gap each year by April 4.
+The disclosure law, introduced last year, requires firms and charities with 250 or more staff - covering almost half the population - to report their gender pay gap each year by April 4.

 Male workers earn on average 18.4% more than women, according to government data published last year.